unicode-org/message-format-wg/spec/syntax.md

 An **_<dfn>input-declaration</dfn>_** binds a _variable_ to an external input value.
 The _variable-expression_ of an _input-declaration_
-MAY include an _annotation_ that is applied to the external value.
+MAY include a _function_ that is applied to the external value.

 A **_<dfn>local-declaration</dfn>_** binds a _variable_ to the resolved value of an _expression_.